hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 ![Open Windows hosts file](assets/images/articles/wponwsl_open-windows-hosts.png)

 Add the following line to the bottom of the file.
-Note, using `127.0.0.1` is important here; `localhost` will not work.
+Using `127.0.0.1` is important here; `localhost` will not work.

 ```text
 # Windows Subsytem for Linux